-A five-year projection of financial developments is prepared with a basis in the strategic objectives and the business plan.
-A projection is also prepared of a serious economic downturn scenario.
-The projections are designed to compute how financial developments in business activities and the macroeconomy will impact on the Group's financial development, including return on equity, the funding situation and capital adequacy.
+Based on the strategic objectives and business plan, a four-year projection of financial developments is prepared.
+A projection is also made for a serious economic downturn scenario.
+The projections are designed to compute how financial developments in business activities and macroeconomy will impact on the Group's financial development, including return on equity, the funding structure and capital adequacy.